TransparentHealth/id-coop/README.md

 The `ial` claim can be changed from the default of `1` (untrusted) to `2` by adding documentation of an identity proofing event.
 This can happen in multiple ways.

-* Users in the "Tusted Referee" permission group can raise or lower other user's identity asurtance level.
-Adherence to our code of coduct is required.
+* Users in the "Trusted Referee" permission group can raise or lower other user's identity assurance level.
+Adherence to our code of conduct is required.
 * Trusted applications can raise or lower other user's identity asurtance level via a RESTFul API.